 - Find a mentor to help you learn more about technology

-If you’re fascinated by the legal world but becoming an attorney is not on your immediate radar, consider registering for the ABA-approved MTI paralegal program.
+If you’re fascinated by the legal world but becoming an attorney is not on your immediate radar, consider registering for the ABA-approved Campus paralegal program.
 It gives you the education you need to work in a law firm, government agency or corporate legal department, assisting lawyers and performing many of the same duties.
-The MTI paralegal program provides you with the minimum requirements to become a paralegal in California.
+The Campus paralegal program provides you with the minimum requirements to become a paralegal.
 In just two years, or less, you can earn your associate’s degree in paralegal studies and head out to begin a career in a field that the U.S. Bureau of Labor Statistics says is growing.

-If you have the interest and the necessary personal traits to become a paralegal, enroll now in the MTI College Paralegal program for the education you need to get that important first job.
+If you have the interest and the necessary personal traits to become a paralegal, enroll now in the Campus Paralegal program for the education you need to get that important first job.